 We also expect that a number of pre-existing, fixed-price contract options will be exercised by our customers, which will preclude us from taking full advantage of increased market rates for those rigs subject to these contract options.
-We have 10 existing contracts with fixed-priced or capped options for dayrates that we believe are or could reasonably be less than current market dayrates.
+We have nine existing contracts with fixed-priced or capped options for dayrates that we believe are less than current market dayrates.